Special Statewide Projects 2017-2018

-- Oklahoma Foundation for Excellence - Oklahoma Education and Industry Partnership
+- OK2Grow/Oklahoma Education and Industry Partnership (Workforce Development)

 Supporting performance management training and development – through live sessions and webinars – and hosting an annual Quality Award Conference highlighting best practices of Oklahoma companies and organizations.
 The focus for 2017 is to target health care, K-12 public education, and small business, all sectors of our state's economic development picture that are in need of improved, sustained performance.

-- Oklahoma State Regents for Higher Education – STEM & Promise Day
+- Oklahoma State Regents for Higher Education – STEM, Research & Promise Day (Workforce Development)

 Funds will be used for program support to three important initiatives:

-- Oklahoma's Promise Day at the State Capitol, annual event hosted by the OSRHE to showcase the success of the Oklahoma's Promise program - one of America’s best college access programs.
+- Oklahoma's Promise Day at the State Capitol.
+Showcasing the success of the Oklahoma's Promise program - one of America’s best college access programs.

 An annual education and awareness conference set for July 2017 in Oklahoma City.
 The event is targeted to business and community leaders.
 It will highlight the latest research and programs, from within and outside the State, which are making a positive impact on families with the earliest learners

 (age 0-5).
 This age group is the first segment of Oklahoma’s workforce pipeline.
 Funds will be used for conference support, including hosting nationally recognized business speakers.